BATBlondes Against TrumpWoman-owned politics. Receipts are not optional.

 The visual and emotional brief behind BAT

-This page exists because I do not think aesthetics are separate from editorial intent.
+Aesthetics are not separate from editorial intent.
 BAT is supposed to feel warm, witty, and unmistakably feminine while still being perfectly clear about the stakes.
-The design is part of how the site keeps its nerve.
+The look is part of how the work keeps its nerve.

 Warm